psychemedia/middle-english-romances/sir-amadace.md

 A better state then euer had hee;

 His bwones thou do grave/'
-" Nay, sir, be hym that made tnon,
+"Nay, sir, be hym that made tnon,
 His body sehall in no yerthe gon

 Or Y my catell have!